Related Posts:

 Most Australian states also have "hoon laws" which enable police to penalise dangerous drivers for certain offences (speeding, racing, burnouts, noise, other repeat offences) by impounding or immobolising their vehicles:

 Anti-hoon laws are about making roads safer and reducing road trauma.
 They were introduced in Victoria in July 2006 to give police the power to impound, immobilise or permanently confiscate vehicles driven by people in a dangerous manner.
 From 1 July 2011, the anti-hoon laws provide that if police have reasonable grounds for believing a driver has committed a hoon-related offence, they have the power to seize that vehicle and impound or immobilise it for 30 days (increased from 48 hours).
-A vehicle may be impounded or immobilised, regardless of who owns it and whether the driver is the registered operator.
+A vehicle may be impounded or immobilised, regardless of who owns it and whether the driver is the registered operator.2.
+Do not directly engage with deliberately dangerous or aggressive drivers

 Victoria Police - Hoon laws